 Be honest.
 When you cry out to God on behalf of our nation, what’s foremost in your mind?
 Many of us pray “for America’s sake.”
 So often we’re simply trying to get out of difficulty.
 Rather than going to God in praise, seeking His glory, we say, “God, we’re in a mess.
 Get us out so we can go right back on to our sinful lifestyle.”

 Daniel is saying, “O God, please forgive us.
 Remove our guilt.”
 He’s also praying for the restoration of God’s glory.
 Notice—“for the Lord’s sake.”

 Most of us want revival so we can return to our own ways, once God gets us out of the mess we’re in.
 Do you have a burning, yearning in your heart for the glory of God?
 Do you want to see God’s glory spread over this land?
-I want to see God do something again that cannot be explained by pundits and news anchors.
+I want to see God do something again that cannot be explained by pundits or news anchors.

 For more from Love Worth Finding and Pastor Adrian Rogers, please visit www.lwf.org.

 You can also listen to Adrian Rogers at OnePlace.com.